Approximately EFX Allocations for Indivisible Chores: Bi-valued Instances with Three Agents

 \begin{definition}[Large/small Items] We call item $e\in M$ \emph{large to agent $i$} if $c_i(e) = 1$; \emph{small to $i$} if $c_i(e) = \epsilon$.
 Let $M^-_i = \{ e\in M: c_i(e)=\epsilon \}$ be the items that are small to agent $i$.
-If an item is large (resp. small) to agent $i$, but is small (resp. large) to all other agents, we say that it is \emph{large (resp. small) only to agent $i$}. \end{definition}
+If an item is large (resp. small) to agent $i$, but is small (resp. large) to all other agents, we say that it is \emph{large (resp. small) only to} agent $i$. \end{definition}

-The algorithm we use to compute an EFX allocation for three agents is based on the round-robin algorithm.
+The algorithm we use to compute EFX allocations for three agents is based on the Round-Robin algorithm.
 The algorithm (see Algorithm~\ref{alg:RR}) takes as input a set of items and an ordering of the agents $\{ \sigma_1,\sigma_2,\ldots,\sigma_n \} = N$, and lets the agents pick their favourite (minimum cost) item one-by-one, following the order $\sigma$, until all items are allocated.
 We call the output allocation $\bX$ a round-robin allocation.
-Note that when $M'\neq M$, the allocation is partial.
-We index the rounds by $1,2,\cdots,m$.
-Note that in each round, exactly one item is assigned.
-For every agent $i$, we denote that the last round she received an item by $r_i$.
+Note that in each round, exactly one item is assigned. { We index the rounds by $1,2,\cdots,|M'|$.
+Note that when $M'\neq M$, the allocation is partial.} For every agent $i$, we denote the last round during which she receives an item by $r_i$.
+We first show the fairness of round-robin allocation and how we can use the property of round-robin allocation to compute an EFX allocation.

-\begin{lemma}{ } For a given round-robin allocation, for any two agents $i\neq j$ such that $r_i<r_j$, agent $i$ does not envy agent $j$, and agent $j$ is EF1 towards agent $i$. \end{lemma} \begin{proof} Since $r_i < r_j$, for every round $r$ in which agent $i$ received an item $e$, there exists a round $r'$ satisfying $r<r'<r+n$, in which agent $j$ received an item $e'$.
+\begin{lemma}[One-way Envy]{ } { For a given round-robin allocation of any general additive instance, for any two agents $i\neq j$ such that $r_i<r_j$, agent $i$ does not envy agent $j$, and agent $j$ is EF1 towards agent $i$.} \end{lemma} \begin{proof} Since $r_i < r_j$, for every round $r$ in which agent $i$ received an item $e$, there exists a round $r'$ satisfying $r<r'<r+n$, in which agent $j$ received an item $e'$.
 Since $r<r'$, we have $c_i(e)\leq c_i(e')$, which leads to $c_i(X_i) \leq c_i(X_j)$.
 In other words, agent $i$ does not envy agent $j$.
 Similarly, the above argument holds for agent $j$ and each round $r\neq r_j$ during which agent $j$ receives an item.
 Consequently, excluding the last item $e$ agent $j$ receives, we have $c_j(X_j - e)\leq c_j(X_i)$.
-In other words, agent $j$ is EF1 towards agent $i$. \end{proof}
+Hence agent $j$ is EF1 towards agent $i$. \end{proof}